RamV13/scrabble/overview.md

 ## Division of Labor

-- Justin implemented the Grid and Dictionary modules (commits aren't logged correctly because he was commiting through the virtual machine)
+- Justin implemented the Grid and Dictionary modules (commits aren't logged correctly because he was commiting through the virtual machine).
+Justin spent approximately **30 hours** on the project.
-- Brian implemented Game module
+- Brian implemented Game module.
+Brian spent approximately **30 hours** on the project.
 - Ram implemented the Server-Client interface for sending data between different clients over the HTTP interface (including the chat instant messaging system).
 He also developed the front-end browser GUI to display the data received from the server as well as provide an interface for the end-user to interact with the game and effect changes to the game state.
 Ram spent approximately **150 hours** on the project.
 - Kirk implemented the AI (and can also verify that Justin did quite a bit of work, git was just acting weird on Justin's VM).
+Kirk spent approximately **30 hours** on the project.

 ## Additional Information